MadamLava/Halo-2-Shader-Library/README.md

 # Halo-2-Shader-Library
 Extension add-on for the Halo Asset Blender Development Toolset that enables creation of a visual library of Halo 2 environment shaders.
 Requires Blender 4.0 or later.
+All credit to General_101 and co. for their work on the original toolset this addon depends on, and to Crisp and other members of the Halo modding spheres for input/assistance on the coding side of things.

 ## How to Set Up